 Dr. James E. Dale - DVM 1967

-Dr. James (Jim) E. Dale, Golden Colo., is the recipient of the 2013 Alumni Recognition Award for the Western Veterinary Conference held in Las Vegas on Feb.
-18. The award is given in thanks and acknowledgement of time and effort devoted to advancing veterinary medicine and for acting as an exemplary role model for future alumni of the College of Veterinary Medicine at K-State.
+Dr. James (Jim) E. Dale, Golden Colo., was the recipient of the 2013 Alumni Recognition Award for the Western Veterinary Conference that was held in Las Vegas on Feb.
+18, 2013.
+The award is given in thanks and acknowledgement of time and effort devoted to advancing veterinary medicine and for acting as an exemplary role model for future alumni of the College of Veterinary Medicine at K-State.